vippsas/vipps-recurring-api/vipps-recurring-api-problems.md

 # Problem types

-In Recurring api, HTTP responses for errors follow the [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807) standard.
+In Recurring API, HTTP responses for errors follow the [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807) standard.
 This document describes the possible problem types that can be returned by the API.
 For example, when calling [`PATCH:/agreements/{agreementId}`][update-agreement-patch-endpoint] endpoint with a stopped agreement, the response will be the following: